binocarlos/trueability/tutorials/deploying-mongodb.md

 $
 ```

-Once again we'll insert some data into the database:
+Once again we'll insert some data into the database.
+Run:

 ```bash
 $ mongo 1.2.3.4